 “There’s she is,” said the guy with an edge to his voice.

 She got in the back with him and they asked me to stop at a gas station and I said sure.
-As we drove along, he began talking about some social media account with her name on it he’d found.
+As we drove along, he began talking about a Facebook account with her name on it he’d found.
 She said it wasn’t hers, that she’d closed it a long time ago.
-He said he found it linked to someone she knew, and she said it must belong to someone else with her name.
-Protesting, she began scrolling through her phone, trying to prove her innocence by showing him all the women on Facebook with her name.
+He said he found it linked to someone she knew and she said it must belong to someone else with her name.
+She began scrolling through her phone and protesting her innocence, showing him all the girls on Facebook with her name.

 After the gas station, I dropped off the unhappy couple at their house.

 In spite of all the anti-holiday drama, my Christmas weekend was full of holiday cheer.
 I didn’t have family around, but I did have lots of places I was invited to and I made the rounds as best I could and was thankful to spend some drama-free, quality time with my friends.